-Buoy locations are very unevenly distributed in space, and the largest value of $X{100}$ found at the buoy locations is about 17 m (Figure 4).
-Therefore it would be preferable to have a relation between $X{100}$ estimates from ERA-40 and from satellites, respectively.
+Buoy locations are very unevenly distributed in space, and having a relation between X{100} estimates from ERA-40 and from satellites, respectively, would be preferable.
 However, satellites cross a given point only once in typically 10 days.
 Together with the relative shortness of the satellite record this gives too few data for a reliable extreme-value estimate.
 Especially, the average number of exceedences per year cannot be determined.
-However, as far as parts of the estimation procedure were possible with satellite data their results are not incompatible with (1), and we therefore apply (1) globally and for all values of $X{100}$ .
+However, as far as part of the estimation procedure was possible with satellite data their results are not incompatible with (1), and we therefore apply (1) globally.
+More details can be found in Caires and Sterl (2003c).